 The best guitar apps for iPhone and iPad

 This app is a simple tablature download app with access to 500,000 high-quality guitar and bass musical notations.
 It also includes a playback feature that will let you play tracks from the downloaded tablature while you play along.
 Single out specific tracks and change instruments depending on what you prefer.
 You can also slow down the playback so you can practice at your own pace.
 You can download songs for offline listening and practicing.
 You’ll never be without access to hundreds of thousands of songs.
-Available for $19.99.
+This app is available for free.

 This comprehensive app is from the makers of Tab Toolkit.
 It supports Guitar Pro and Power Tab formats, as well as PDF and text files.
 In addition to being a full-featured musical notation app, it features a metronome, a guitar chord finger placement reference with more than 200,000 chords, scales and arpeggios, and a tuner.
 It supports a number of instruments, including six, seven, and 12 string guitars, four, five, and six string basses, ukuleles and more.
 Tune your instrument using standard tuning or a variety of alternate note tunings.
 Basically, everything you normally cram into your gig bag can be replaced with this convenient app.
-Available for $9.99.
+This app is available for $2.99.

 Do you have a favorite guitar-related app?
 Please make sure to share your feedback in the comments section below.